ravecrocker/LoE-PrivateServer/README.md

 The private server is still in beta, expect bugs.
 Patches and pull requests are welcome.<br/>
 Some important features are still lacking at the moment :
 - No monsters without server commands.
-- No real quests.
+- Not as many quests as the official servers.
-- No items, except the ones you start with.
+- No 'natural' items to collect (flower, gems, ...)

 <h3>Chat commands</h3>
 - /stuck : Reloads and sends you to the spawn.
 Use it if you can't move.
 - unstuck me : Same than above.
-- roll : Roll a dice, result between 0 and 99
+- :roll : Roll a dice, result between 0 and 99

 <h3>Server commands</h3>
 You don't need any of those commands to play, but they might be usefull.